The 8 best ways to speed up your sluggish Chrome browser

 6. Use hardware acceleration for video

 Video is generally the most demanding task for your browser.
-And in the COVID-19 era, we’re streaming a lot more of it for online education, conferencing, and binge watching.
+And in the COVID-19 era, we’re streaming a lot more of it for online education, conferencing, and binge-watching.
 To keep video from hogging resources, make sure that hardware acceleration is turned on in Chrome.
 This offloads video tasks to your computer’s graphics processor.
 Click the three-dot More button, then click Settings>Advanced>System to ensure that “Use hardware acceleration when available” is turned on.
 (This setting option isn’t available in the Chrome browser on Chromebooks.)

 Related: These 10 essential browser tweaks fix the web’s biggest annoyances